 Skip to content

-How the Water Crisis Impacts GLOBAL HEALTH ISSUES
+How the Water Crisis Impacts Global Health

 "The memories are still fresh," says Annie, a single mother of six.
 "I was working in the fields when I felt my stomach churn."
 Too weak to walk back to her home or call for help, she collapsed in her field.
 Her husband had died a few years earlier.
 If she died, too, who would look after her children?